Unity-Technologies/com.unity.formats.fbx/Packages/com.autodesk.fbx/Documentation~/com.autodesk.fbx.md

 ## Contents

-The FBX Exporter package contains:
+The FBX SDK C# Bindings package contains:

 * C# bindings
 * Compiled binaries for MacOS and Windows that include the FBX SDK